The Japanese Film Industry in 2025: A Box Office Breakdown

 Anime Reigns Supreme

-The biggest story of the year is without question Demon Slayer: Infinity Castle.
-In just 60 days, it pulled in ¥33.6 billion(USD 226 million) and nearly 23 million admissions, making it the second-highest-grossing Japanese film ever, behind only *Demon Slayer: Mugen Train*.
-This milestone confirms what industry watchers have long known: anime isn’t just a genre, it’s the backbone of Japan’s film economy.
+The biggest story of the year is undoubtedly Demon Slayer: Infinity Castle.
+In just 60 days, it pulled in ¥33.6 billion (USD 226 million) and nearly 23 million admissions.
+This makes it the second-highest-grossing Japanese film ever, behind only Demon Slayer: Mugen Train.
+This milestone confirms what industry watchers have long known: anime isn’t just a genre; it’s the backbone of Japan’s film economy.

-And it’s not just Demon Slayer.
-Detective Conan: One‑eyed Flashback scored over ¥14.6 billion(USD 98 million), while Chainsaw Man: Reze Arc made a splash in its opening, proving anime films are here to stay and dominate.
+It’s not just Demon Slayer.
+Detective Conan: One‑eyed Flashback scored over ¥14.6 billion (USD 98 million), while Chainsaw Man: Reze Arc made a splash in its opening.
+These successes prove that anime films are here to stay and dominate the box office.

 A Surprise Live-Action Hit

 While anime is the clear box office titan, 2025 also delivered a cultural curveball: Kokuho.
-Centered on kabuki theater, this live‑action film struck a chord with Japanese audiences, crossing the ¥10 billion(USD 67 million) mark.
-Its success reflects a growing appetite for stories rooted in traditional culture, offering a refreshing counterpoint to anime’s dominance.
+Centered on kabuki theater, this live-action film struck a chord with Japanese audiences, crossing the ¥10 billion (USD 67 million) mark.
+Its success reflects a growing appetite for stories rooted in traditional culture.
+This offers a refreshing counterpoint to anime’s dominance.

-Another notable entry, Exit 8, surprised industry insiders by posting the biggest live‑action opening of the year, raking in over ¥4 billion(USD 27 million) in its first three days.
+Another notable entry, Exit 8, surprised industry insiders by posting the biggest live-action opening of the year.
+It raked in over ¥4 billion (USD 27 million) in its first three days.

 Hollywood’s Waning Pull